Assess Safety of Travel Abroad

 - Level 2 — Exercise increased caution

 - Level 3 — Reconsider travel

 - Level 4 — Do not travel

 The State Department rarely actually prohibits people from traveling to Level 4 countries.
 However, effective September 2017, it restricted U.S. citizens from traveling to North Korea in most circumstances, noting they must apply for a special validation passport to visit North Korea for certain limited purposes.
 Generally, the State Department explains that Level 4 “is the highest advisory level due to greater likelihood of life-threatening risks.
 During an emergency, the U.S. government may have very limited ability to provide assistance.
 The Department of State advises that U.S. citizens not travel to the country or to leave as soon as it is safe to do so.”
-In 2020, the rapid worldwide spread of COVID-19 contributed to some countries being elevated to Level 3 or Level 4 advisories.

 In addition to the overall travel advisory level for each country, the State Department may issue security alerts with a different advisory level for a specific area or region within a country.

 When the State Department bases a travel advisory in whole or in part on health considerations, it relies heavily on, and refers travelers to, travel health notices and related advice from the Centers for Disease Control and Prevention (CDC), discussed below.

 The State Department reviews Level 1 and Level 2 advisories at least annually and Level 3 and 4 advisories at least every six months.

 The CDC issues three levels of travel health notices.
 The most serious is the Warning Level 3 to avoid nonessential travel because of widespread serious outbreaks of a disease or other public health concerns that are a high risk.
 In addition to Warning Level 3, the other CDC levels are: